petercorke/robotics-toolbox-matlab/README.md

 You need to have a recent version of MATLAB, R2016b or later.

-The Robotics Toolbox for MATLAB has dependency on two other repositorys `spatial-math` and `toolbox-common-matlab`.
+The Robotics Toolbox for MATLAB has dependency on two other GitHub repositories: [`spatial-math`](https://github.com/petercorke/spatial-math) and [`toolbox-common-matlab`](https://github.com/petercorke/toolbox-common-matlab).

 To install the Toolbox on your computer from github follow these simple instructions.